Click a topic, or press the enter key on a topic, to reveal its answer.

 You can apply for an ITIN or ITIN renewal by submitting an application (IRS Form W-7) with your federal income tax return.

-The best option is to apply using an IRS-authorized Certifying Acceptance Agent (CAA) or through an IRS Taxpayer Assistance Center (TAC) with qualifying personnel who can authenticate your original documents.
-Unless you apply through a CAA or a TAC, you will need to send certain original, physical documents (i.e., passport, birth certificate, driver’s license or other qualifying documents as required in the Form W7 instructions) to the IRS, with your tax return and your ITIN application (Form W7) and they will keep these documents until they have processed your ITIN application (an estimated 6 to 11 weeks).
+If you choose to apply or renew your ITIN, we encourage you to apply using an IRS-authorized Certifying Acceptance Agent (CAA) who can authenticate your original documents.
+Unless you apply through a CAA, you will need to send certain original, physical documents (i.e., passport, birth certificate, driver’s license or other qualifying documents as required in the Form W7 instructions) to the IRS, with your tax return and your ITIN application (Form W7).
+The IRS will keep these documents until they have processed your ITIN application (an estimated 6 to 11 weeks).

 Can I work after receiving my ITIN?